Expert Aggregation for Financial Forecasting: Introduction

 \section{Introduction}

-Many data science techniques have been tested out to improve traditional techniques in the finance field over the last few years.
-The promise of modern machine learning being, among others, to address the issues of the high dimension flaw and consider broader class of functions.
-For instance, on the credit risk side, \cite{khandani2010consumer,butaru2016risk} use regression trees to forecast consumer delinquencies or defaults and \cite{sadhwani2021deep} consider neural networks for mortgage risk.
-On the portfolio construction side, \cite{MoritzZimmermann2016} use tree-based techniques to classify stock returns and build portfolios accordingly, while \cite{heaton2017deep} tackle the portfolio selection problem by using deep neural networks.
-Other works focus on the prediction of time series of interest and aim to consider larger classes of models in this task.
-For example, \cite{rapach2013international} use lagged U.S. stock market returns and take advantage of LASSO models to forecast global stock returns. \cite{hutchinson1994nonparametric,yao2000option} consider a non-parametric approach with neural networks to forecast derivatives prices. \cite{freyberger2020dissecting} use adaptive group LASSO to select characteristics and to forecast expected returns. \cite{kozak2020shrinking} use shrinkage and construct a robust stochastic discount factor. \cite{rasekhschaffe2019machine} explores how machine learning models can improve stock return forecasts while avoiding over-fitting.
-Finally, \cite{GuKellyXiu2018} compare the performance of thirteen different machine learning techniques including neural networks, random forest, or linear models to forecast stock returns and constitute portfolios from the predictions.
+Over the last decade, data science techniques have been regularly tested in finance to improve traditional forecasting techniques.
+Machine learning algorithms promise, among other things, to address the challenges of high dimensional data and to consider a broader class of functions, exploiting non-linearities or interactions in the data to improve prediction.
+These algorithms have been successfully applied for credit risk \citep{khandani2010consumer,butaru2016risk} and mortgage risk \citep{sadhwani2021deep}.
+On the portfolio construction side, \cite{MoritzZimmermann2016} use tree-based techniques to classify stock returns and build portfolios accordingly, while \cite{heaton2017deep} use deep learning hierarchical models for financial prediction and classification.
+Additional work focuses on time series forecasting.
+For instance, \cite{rapach2013international} explore lead-lag relationships among country stock returns and take advantage of LASSO models to forecast stock returns in the US. \cite{freyberger2020dissecting} use adaptive group LASSO to determine which firm characteristics provide incremental information for the cross section of expected stock returns. \cite{hutchinson1994nonparametric,yao2000option} consider a non-parametric approach with neural networks to forecast derivatives prices. \cite{rasekhschaffe2019machine,kozak2020shrinking} explore how machine learning models can improve stock return forecasts while avoiding over-fitting.
+Finally, \cite{GuKellyXiu2018} compare the performance of thirteen machine learning techniques including neural networks, random forests and linear models to forecast stock returns and build portfolios from the predictions.

-However, these models come with their hyper-parameters and it is not straightforward to choose which model and which hyper-parameters to select in which context.
-Moreover, an algorithm may outperform another during specific time periods only.
-Given the large number of possible forecasting models, \cite{littlestone1989weighted,vovk1990aggregating} introduce one successful approach to avoid the choice of a unique model.
-Instead, the aggregation of experts mix up all the available forecasters, called experts, with the help of sequential decision techniques.
-The idea of mixing models in a supervised learning procedure has also been proposed with Gated Mixture-of-Experts \citep{jacobs1991adaptive}, but divides the problem space between the experts.
-These ensemble methods are composed of several distinct networks that must each learn on a subset of the training set, and allow specialization on the partition of the problem space.